 Note: On February 6, 2020, June Medical Services v.
 Gee changed to June Medical Services v.
 Russo due to a staffing change at the Louisiana Department of Health.
-All references in this report to June Medical Services v.
-Gee refer to the same case.
+All references in this report have been updated to reflect this change.

 Introduction and summary

 As a result of unrelenting attacks on abortion access, the promise of Roe v.
 Wade has never been fulfilled in the United States.
 Now, June Medical Services LLC v.
 Russo threatens to undermine this promise once again.
 In taking up June Medical, the U.S. Supreme Court will hear arguments on its first major abortion case since the appointments of Justices Neil Gorsuch and Brett Kavanaugh—the latter of whom has penned opinions hostile to abortion rights—solidified the conservative leaning of the court.
 Even in the current era of deep division and partisanship, both nominations were notable for their contentiousness.
 Senate Majority Leader Mitch McConnell (R-KY) subverted long-standing procedures to push their nominations through—both by blocking the process for former President Barack Obama’s nominee Merrick Garland and by changing the rules to make it easier to appoint ideologically extreme judges.1 President Donald Trump, prior to his election, promised his supporters that he would appoint anti-choice justices to the Supreme Court, raising serious concerns about whether his nominees would advance an ideological agenda that would undermine the integrity of the judiciary, rather than uphold the rule of law.2